KrasniKot/holbertonschool-printf/README.md

 # _printf

-_printf is a replica of c function printf.
+_printf is a replica of c standar library function printf.
-_printf: format and print data
+_printf: format and print data to 'stdout'.